First-order (coarse) correlated equilibria in non-concave games: Further Directions Extensions

 \subsection{Acknowledgements}

-Special thanks to Constantinos Daskalakis for the introduction to the question and discussions, and to Martin Bichler, Denizalp Göktaş, Alexandros Hollender, Matthias Oberlecher, and further anonymous reviewers for their feedback.
+Special thanks to Constantinos Daskalakis for the introduction to the question and discussions, and further thanks to Martin Bichler, Denizalp Göktaş, Alexandros Hollender, Matthias Oberlecher, Ioannis Anagnostides, and further anonymous reviewers for discussions or feedback.
 This project was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Grant No. BI 1057/9.